← swipe →

 This gay Slovenia tour includes some of Europe’s most stunning scenery and fun activities.
-You’ll have a delicious time touring parts of Slovenia’s “Tuscany” wine regions plus kayaking, hiking in Triglav National Park, hiking in the Julian Alps, rafting down the rapids of the Soča River, zip-lining above the Soča Valley and sightseeing in small Slovenian villages.
-Delicious meals every single day plus an outing to one of the world’s Top 50 Restaurants top off this tour with experiences in sights, sounds and tastes you’ll never forget.
+You’ll have a delicious time touring parts of Slovenia’s “Tuscany” wine regions plus kayaking, hiking in Triglav National Park, hiking in the Julian Alps, rafting down the rapids of the Soča River and zip-lining.

 Slovenia, formerly part of Yugoslavia, is a small, picturesque country tucked between Austria and Croatia, and touching the northeast corner of Italy.
 This active food & wine multisport tour will send us through northwestern Slovenia.
 We will follow the pristine rivers and shady roads that wind between the rugged peaks of the Julian Alps.
 We’ll kayak a section of the gorgeous Alpine River and hike the beautiful Lower and Upper Falls in Martuljek Gorge.
 Our gay group will pause to appreciate Slovenia’s unique red wines, delicious artisan cheeses, and flavorful local produce.
 Join us for this truly remarkable week in a hidden corner of Europe.